Tangent cones to Schubert varieties in types $A_n$, $B_n$ and $C_n$

 Now, pick an element $a=\sum_{\lambda\in\Xt(T)}n_{\lambda}e^{\lambda}\in\Lambda$.
 Assume that there are finitely many $\lambda\in\Xt(T)$ such that $n_{\lambda}\neq0$.
 Given $k\geq0$, one can define the polynomial Denote $[a]=[a]_{k_0}$, where $k_0$ is minimal among all non-negative numbers $k$ such that $[a]_k\neq0$.
 For instance, if $a=1-e^{\lambda}$, then $[a]_0=0$ and $[a]=[a]_1=-\lambda$ (here we denote $1=e^0$).

 Let $A$ be the submodule of $\Lambda$ consisting of all finite linear combinations.
 It is a commutative ring with respect to the multiplication $e^{\lambda}\cdot e^{\mu}=e^{\lambda+\mu}$.
 In fact, it is just the group ring of $\Xt(T)$.
 Denote the field of fractions of the ring $A$ by $Q\subseteq\Lambda$.
-Note that to each element of $Q$ of the form $q=a/b$, $a$,~$b\in A$, one can assign the element of the field of rational functions on $\htt$.
+To each element of $Q$ of the form $q=a/b$, $a$,~$b\in A$, one can assign the element of the field of rational functions on $\htt$.
+Note that this element is well-defined~\cite{Kumar}.

-There exists the involution $q\mapsto q^*$ on $Q$ defined by It turns out \cite[Theorem 2.2]{Kumar} that the character $\chr R$ belongs to $Q$, hence $(\chr R)^*\in Q$, too.
-Finally, we put Here $l(w)$ is the length of $w$ in the Weyl group $W$ with respect to the set of fundamental roots $\Delta$.
+There exists an involution $q\mapsto q^*$ on $Q$ defined by It turns out \cite[Theorem 2.2]{Kumar} that the character $\chr R$ belongs to $Q$, hence $(\chr R)^*\in Q$, too.
+Finally, we put Here $l(w)$ is the length of $w$ in the Weyl group $W$ with respect to the set of simple $\Delta$.
 Evidently, $c_w$ and $d_w$ belong to $\Cp(\htt)$; in fact, $d_w$ is a polynomial, i.e., it belongs to the algebra $S=\Cp[\htt]$ of regular functions on $\htt$, see \cite{KostantKumar2} and \cite[Theorem 7.2.6]{BilleyLakshmibai}. \defi{Let $w$ be an element of the Weyl group $W$.
 The polynomial $d_w\in S$ is called the \emph{Kostant--Kumar polynomial} associated with $w$.}

 It follows from the definition that $c_w$ and $d_w$ depend only on the canonical structure of a $T$-module on the algebra $R$ of regular functions on the tangent cone $C_w$.
 Thus, to prove that the tangent cones corresponding to elements $w$, $w'$ of the Weyl group are distinct, it is enough to check that ${c_{w_1}\neq c_{w_2}}$, or, equivalently, $d_{w_1}\neq d_{w_2}$.